NFLX stock forecast: why it’s definitely one to watch

 Like a good movie, the Netflix stock forecast improved as 2021 went on.
 It started by falling two million short of the expected six million new subscribers and beat Q3 expectations by 500,000 with 4.4 million newcomers worldwide.

-The early months of the COVID-19 pandemic led to unprecedented growth for the entertainment giant as locked-down customers looked for things to watch, and a slowdown was inevitable as some economies started returning to normal.
+The early months of the Covid-19 pandemic led to unprecedented growth for the entertainment giant, as locked-down customers looked for things to watch.
+A slowdown was inevitable as some economies started returning to normal.

 Despite Netflix admitting that the pandemic had caused “lumpiness” in membership growth, there were some encouraging numbers for the NFLX stock forecast.
-Revenue over this latest quarter rose by 19% to hit $7.3 billion, while operating income increased by 36% year on year to reach $1.8bn.
-Netflix had 209 million paying customers around the world as of 30 June, slightly ahead of the company‘s own predictions.
+Revenue in this latest quarter rose by 16% year-on-year to hit $7.5bn (£5.6bn), while operating income increased by 33% year-on-year to reach $1.8bn.
+Netflix had 214 million paying customers around the world through the end of September 2021, ahead of the company‘s own predictions.

 In a letter to shareholders, Netflix said:

-A crucial target for the Netflix stock forecast is its goal to add 3.5 million subscribers on a net basis in Q3, 1.3 million more than the same period in 2020.
-NFLX says achieving this will mean its growth is consistent with pre-COVID annual levels.
+A crucial target for the Netflix stock forecast is its goal to add 8.5 million net subscribers in Q4.

 Netflix forecast: game on

-The Netflix stock price fell by about 3.3% in the trading session after Q2 results emerged.
+The Netflix stock price hit an all-time high when it closed 29 October at $690.31, 10 days after Q3 results emerged.
 However, there were some headline-grabbing details in its letter to shareholders that suggest the company is not sitting still in its quest for eyeballs.